I did a lot this month!

 Lots and lots of stuff this month!

 I read a little adult crime fiction and also Godsgrave by Jay Kristoff.
 I also read the lovely contemporary YA novel, Mallee Boys by Charlie Archbold, a local Adelaide author!
 And am stuck into Children of Blood and Bone by Tomi Adeyemi currently.
 It is quite an interesting experience for me as it is based on Nigerian folktales and set in a fantasy version of Nigeria.
-My last name, Nwosu, is actually Nigerian, so it's been a very interesting read for me so far!
+My last name, Nwosu, is Nigerian, so it's been a very interesting read for me so far!

 Next up for me will be Neverland by Margot McGovern.